Titouan-Loeb/Mini-project-Arduino/README.md

 </details>

 ## BONUS
-Try to read all the buttons states only by reading on a analog intput pin.
+Try to read all the buttons states only by reading on a analog input pin.